-The Middle East and North Africa (MENA) region is witnessing the simultaneous development of several differing conflicts, with a number of external actors involved.
-In Syria, perhaps the most visible conflict in the region, territorial integrity remains fragile, and a de facto fragmentation of the country has already taken place.
-Regaining IS-held territory does not equal victory over that organisation.
-Longer-term solutions are also needed to prevent the emergence of new terrorist groups based on similar ideologies.
-The dynamics of Shia-Sunni relations, both at regional and national levels are key to many of the conflicts in the MENA region.
-The development of the ‘Kurdish issue’ continues to raise issues of sovereignty and the principles of building stable inter-ethnic relations within different groups.
-The international community is struggling with how to respond to the Israeli-Palestinian conflict.
-Across the region, foreign actors play central roles ranging from economic support to direct violation of state sovereignty.
-Panel participants will discuss possible development scenarios and alternatives in MENA countries.
+The Middle East and North Africa (MENA) is witnessing the development of several conflicts, with a number of external actors involved.
+In Syria territorial integrity remains fragile, and a de facto fragmentation of the country has already taken place.
+Regaining IS-held territory does not equal victory.
+Longer-term solutions are also needed to prevent the emergence of new terrorist groups based on ideology.
+Shia-Sunni relations at regional and national levels are also key.
+The ‘Kurdish issue’ continues to raise issues of sovereignty and building stable inter-ethnic relations.
+The Israeli-Palestinian conflict persists.
+Across the region, foreign actors play central roles, from economic support to, arguably, violation of state sovereignty.
+Panel participants will discuss development scenarios and alternatives to the status quo.

 Main points for Panel Discussion

 - What are the red lines for interference in MENA states’ internal affairs?